Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Best Routes and Transportation Options to Dorset Vermont

-Dorset is tucked in southwestern Vermont, just off Route 30.
-From Albany, NY, it’s about a 1.5-hour drive, and from Boston, expect about 3.5 hours.
-Driving through the Green Mountain National Forest is part of the experience—especially in autumn when the leaves put on a show.
+Dorset is located in southwestern Vermont along Route 30.
+It takes about 1.5 hours to get there from Albany, NY.
+About 3.5 hours from Boston.
+The drive through the Green Mountain National Forest is part of the adventure, especially in autumn when the trees put on a show.

-Local buses connect Dorset with Manchester and other regional towns, but a car is definitely recommended for the full experience.
+Local buses run from Dorset to Manchester and other regional towns, although a car is certainly advisable for the complete range of experiences.

 Underrated Towns in Vermont: Hidden Gems Worth Exploring